Table of Contents

 It is crucial that all the support workers working with the diver should know their location.
 Moreover, they should be able to communicate with them easily throughout the task.

 Divers should have up-to-date equipment and be prepared to respond as the operation develops.
-If the divers are qualified and have had adequate training, they may be more suited to Delta P scenarios and should continue with caution.
+If the divers are qualified and have had adequate training, they may be more suited to DP scenarios and should continue with caution.

-To understand Delta P more efficiently, you need to know how to calculate it.
-Delta P is a frequently used word that describes the pressure drop over a pipe component like a valve or filter.
+To understand underwater pressure difference more efficiently, you need to know how to calculate it.
+It is a frequently used word that describes the pressure drop over a pipe component like a valve or filter.
 The word “delta” derives from the Greek word “delta,” which means “change” in English.
 In this context, it refers to a shift in pressure.

-You just need to subtract the output pressure (P2) from the intake pressure to determine the Delta P across a valve (P1).
+You just need to subtract the output pressure (P2) from the intake pressure to determine the across a valve (P1).

-Delta P is a very risky hazard that can occur due to a change of pressure underwater.
-Hence, underwater welding, repair works becomes dangerous due to Delta P.
+It is a very risky hazard that can occur due to a change of pressure underwater.
+Hence, underwater welding, repair works becomes dangerous.

-So, to help yourself survive the risk of Delta P, you must understand what exactly Delta P is and know all the prevention and safety tips.
+So, to help yourself survive the risk, you must understand what exactly Delta P is and know all the prevention and safety tips.